mozilla/CookieRestrictionsBreakageStudy/docs/TESTPLAN.md

     * If "yes" or "no" is clicked on the panel, it will never show up again for that etld+1.
     * The panel should not dismiss until interacted with, or until the user navigates or refreshes the page
+    * If "yes" is clicked we will add an exception for this page for content blocking
   * Telemetry Behaviour:
     * Telemetry will be sent upon page unload.